Heaven has a bathrobe-clad receptionist named Denise. She's helping TikTok grieve

 If you ask anyone on TikTok what happens when you die, there's a decent chance they'll put it this way: You appear in a waiting room.
 You're wearing a bathrobe.
 And you're greeted not by St. Peter or Mother Mary, but by a gum-snapping, keyboard-clacking New Yorker named Denise.

 As heaven's receptionist, Denise will hand you a welcome packet and ask what you want your ghost outfit to be.
-She'll fill you in on heaven's amenities (there's a free margarita bar), and she'll likely leave you with a little bit of gossip, lowering her voice to gripe about Paul Revere's latest email (all caps, subject line: URGENT) or that time in the nail salon when Jackie ran into Marilyn ("like two cats on a hot tin roof").
+She'll fill you in on heaven's amenities (there's a free margarita bar), and she'll likely leave you with a little bit of gossip, lowering her voice to gripe about Paul Revere's latest email (all caps, subject line: URGENT) or that time in the nail salon when Jackie Kennedy met Marilyn Monroe ("like two cats on a hot tin roof").

 But for all her office-gal kvetching, Denise is a people person.
 When someone shows up in the waiting room with fear or confusion — having died too young or too soon — it's Denise who's there to scoop them up in a hug and show them all of heaven's silver linings.